sentioxyz/iota/crates/iota-simulator/README.md

 Currently, the simulator:

-- Provides deterministic, randomized execution of an entire Sui network in a single process.
+- Provides deterministic, randomized execution of an entire IOTA network in a single process.
 - Simulates network latency and packet loss as desired.

 This allows us to: